Trent3211/filter-freq-response-vis/Frequency Visualizer - Application/README.txt

+Application Usage

+To run the application, follow these steps:

+    Open the ffrv.py file and run it without debugging.

+    Connect the Arduino Due to your computer and open the Arduino IDE.

+    Open the Successful Sweep Python folder in the Arduino IDE.

+    Compile and upload the sketch to the Arduino Due.

+    Connect the signal generator to the Arduino Due.

+    In the FFRV GUI, set the COM_PORT variable to the port that the Arduino Due is connected to.

+    Run the Python script, connect to the COM port required, and choose Sweep -> Start Sweep from the menu.

+Note: Make sure that the Arduino Due is properly connected and that the serial communication between the Python script and the Arduino Due is working correctly.
+If there are issues with the connection, refer to the troubleshooting section of this README.
+Troubleshooting

+If you are experiencing issues with the application, try the following steps:

+    Check that the Arduino Due is properly connected to your computer.

+    Check that the correct port is selected in the Arduino IDE.

+    Verify that the serial communication between the Python script and the Arduino Due is working correctly.

+    If there are issues with the signal generator, refer to the user manual or contact the manufacturer for support.

+    If none of the above steps resolve the issue, try restarting the application or your computer.

 1. First Steps

 Tutorials will give a broad overview and working knowledge of DPG.
 Tutorials do not cover every detail so refer to the documentation on each topic to learn more.